daxelb/SudokuSolver/README.md

 ## Description
 A program that takes Sudoku puzzles as input, and outputs their solution using constraint logic propagation from the CLP(FD) library and labelling.
-Secondarily, the program can give a difficulty rating of the input puzzle based on different solving techniques.
+The program can also provide a difficulty rating of the input puzzle using different solving methods.

 ## Languages & Libraries
 * Languages